 Exposed roots can also elongate the tooth, giving you an older, less aesthetically appealing appearance.
 Additionally, some people have naturally thin gum tissue, which increases the chances for gum breakdown over time.

-Gum grafting works to rebuild gum tissue around your teeth and make necessary activities, such as eating and drinking, more comfortable.
+Gum grafting works to help rebuild gum tissue around your teeth and make necessary activities, such as eating and drinking, more comfortable.

 A sinus lift adds bone to your upper jaw in the area of your molars and premolars.
 The bone is added between your jaw and the maxillary sinuses, which are on either side of your nose.
-To make room for the bone, the sinus membrane has to be moved upward or "lifted".
+To help make room for the bone, the sinus membrane has to be moved upward or "lifted".